dwt/browser-automation-comparison/Readme.md

 - help() and repr() output, how helpfull is it?, how discoverable is the library interactively?
 - can private browsing mode be accessed?
 - selene library to auto download drivers / browsers
+- test upload, download
+- are console messages in scope?

 ## Further work